tawi1/DotsTrafficCity/docs/source/trafficNode.rst

 Traffic Node
 =====

-`Traffic node is a set of traffic node entities that are connected to other traffic node entities by` :ref:`path <paths>`
+`Traffic node is a set of traffic node entities that are connected to other traffic node entities by` :ref:`path <path>`

 .. _trafficNodeSettings: